Dollarway Road: Dollarway pavement

 Tradition holds that the road was called Dollarway because it cost one dollar per linear foot to construct.
 The final cost was closer to $1.36 per foot.
 In July 1913, Little Rock, Arkansas contractors Shelby & Bateman were chosen to construct the approximately 23-mile road.
 Construction began in November 1913, and the road was finished in October 1914.
 The Dollarway Road was the longest continuous concrete pavement in the United States when complete.
+The Dollarway Road was the first concrete road in the state.

 Today

 The original 1974 National Register listing boundary placed the Dollarway within a park near Redfield.
 In 1999 the listing was enlarged to add a portion of the Dollarway still used today as Reynolds Road.
 This segment also contains two original Dollarway concrete bridges.